robalni/fragility/README.md

 Please do not hesitate to get in touch with us!

-## Current state of Blue Nebula
+## Current state of Fragility

 We already provide our own [master server](https://github.com/TheAssassin/python-masterserver) (which also re-hosts the entries on the Red Eclipse master server) to which many more Blue Nebula servers are connected than to the Red Eclipse one.
 Check out our online server browser, [Blueflare](https://blueflare.assassinate-you.net).

-Right now we are working on creating downloadable binaries, installers etc., as a first step in our journey to a standalone **Blue Nebula** game.
+Right now we are working on creating downloadable binaries, installers etc., as a first step in our journey to a standalone **Fragility** game.

 -------